jupyter/notebook/CONTRIBUTING.rst

 Once you have installed the dependencies mentioned above, use the following steps::

-    pip install setuptools pip --upgrade --user
+    pip install --upgrade setuptools pip
     git clone https://github.com/jupyter/notebook
     cd notebook
-    pip install -e . --user
+    pip install -e .

-If you want the development environment to be available for all users of your system (assuming you have the necessary rights) or if you are installing in a virtual environment, just drop the ``--user`` option.
+If you are using a system-wide Python installation and you only want to install the notebook for you, you can add ``--user`` to the install commands.

 Once you have done this, you can launch the master branch of Jupyter notebook from any directory in your system with::